HYLODE/HyUi/log.md

 # Running notes log

+## 2022-05-22 15:11:08
+basic pytest work
+added smoke markers
+now need to work out how to insert mock data or ?use the dev environment variable to load the mock data?? the latter might be more appropriate for running integreation tests in the production environment?? that is have some tests tha check bits of code and need fake data and some tests that check the app is working properly

+for data pipeline tests then maybe better provide a fixture that serves the same data that your API will do then those functions can start with that?

 ## 2022-05-20t19:18:53
 TODO: add a postgres docker service and load with test data then will need an environment variable to indicate in docker